Stellantis-backed Archer Aviation has revealed plans for a proposed air taxi network for people travelling across New York City.

 Midnight is a piloted electric air taxi designed to carry up to four passengers, producing far less noise and emissions than a conventional helicopter.

-Archer is actively working with the Federal Aviation Administration (FAA) to secure Type Certification for Midnight.
+The air taxi has 12 engines and propellers - Archer is working with the Federal Aviation Administration (FAA) to secure Type Certification.

 Once approved, Archer and its operating partners intend to begin safely integrating the air taxi into service, starting with major airports in the New York City area.